funkfinger/jaywiggins/README.md

 This site is built with static site generator [Jekyll](http://jekyllrb.com) and started with [Poole](http://getpoole.com) - but may have deviated from that a bunch now...

 The site uses a <code>Rakefile</code> to manage <code>jekyll</code> tasks.
 It also relies on services to deal with data needs- for instance [Disqus](http://disqus.com) for comments.

+### Commands (found in RakeFile):

+Build the site:

+    rake build

+Deploy the site:

+    rake deploy

+Serve the site locally:

+    rake server

+Create a new post (follow instructions):

+    rake post